angular/angular/modules/@angular/docs/di/di.md

 # Dependency Injection (DI): Documentation

-This document describes in detail how the DI module works in Angular 2.
+This document describes in detail how the DI module works in Angular.

 ## Core Abstractions